 You’ve been tasked with finding a new app developer for an upcoming project.
 Throughout the process, you’ve heard the term “mobile analytics” on several occasions.
 You’re familiar with website analytics and mobile web analytics, but mobile app analytics are outside your comfort zone.
 So what are mobile app analytics all about?
 How do they differ from website analytics?
 What type of info is gathered, and do you really need that data?
 These are all common questions that might arise during the development process, and it’s important that you get answers.
 After all, analytics play a vital role when it comes to your mobile app’s success…or lack thereof.

 What are Mobile App Analytics?

 Mobile app analytics refer to data collected while the app is being used.
 Through analysis, these data points offer lots of insight into user behavior and overall app function.
-Analytics can include data from both the front-end, user-facing side of the app and the back-end of the app, which is accessible only to administrators and developers.
+Analytics for apps can include data from both the front-end, user-facing side and the back-end of the app, which is accessible only to administrators and developers.

 This data can span many areas, including: